valdelisle/test_carousel/Thought Process.md

 Using Postman, I dumped the json response into a **local json file**, which I used to parse and test initially.
 I found out it was not necessary to parse twice with JSON.Parse, as it was already deserialised in an object (Mountebank gave me some habits).

+## Going functional with map reduce
-Once I loaded the fairly large JSON, I projected the content I was interested in, into an array of objects using a **map** (I resisted the urge to import lodash).
+Once I loaded the fairly large JSON, I projected the content I was interested in, into an array of objects using a **map** (I resisted the urge to import lodash - I love js when it's functional).

-Then I proceeded to build the HTML required for the carousel.
+Then I proceeded to build the HTML required for the carousel, using a **reduce** (did I say I love functional?).

-I bumped into an issue with async, which I easily figured out with a little console debugging - I eventually realised that I had to 'apply Slick' only after I created my carousel, or my additions to the DOM wouldn't be ready.
+I bumped into an issue with the timing of async calls, which I easily figured out with a little console debugging - I eventually realised that I had to 'apply Slick' only after I created my carousel, or my additions to the DOM wouldn't be ready.

 ## Weird API issues
 Once I got the images working, I swapped the local static json with with the actual https uri from postman, but got a 401 on the browser, which never happened from Postman?